 The Investigative Reporting Program held its second Professional Workshop from Oct.
 22-24.
-The workshop brought 11 documentary filmmakers together with top instructors in the field, including Reva and David Logan Distinguished Chair in Investigative Journalism Lowell Bergman, IRP Director John Temple, ABC News senior vice president of editorial quality Kerry Smith, attorney and Berkeley Journalism Lecturer Thomas Burke, and award-winning filmmaker Dawn Porter.
+The workshop brought 11 documentary filmmakers together with top instructors in the field, including Reva and David Logan Distinguished Chair in Investigative Journalism Lowell Bergman, IRP Managing Editor John Temple, ABC News senior vice president of editorial quality Kerry Smith, attorney and Berkeley Journalism Lecturer Thomas Burke, and award-winning filmmaker Dawn Porter.

 The Investigative Reporting Program is now accepting applications for its next Professional Filmmakers Workshop, which will be held February 4-6.
 The goal of this workshop is to elevate the journalistic standards of independent filmmakers, increase the impact of their stories, and help them break new ground.